 (*To access the survey form, you must have and be signed in to a Google account.)

 What did the court in Hawaii say?

-On March 15, in the first of three federal court decisions, a federal district court in Hawaii issued a nationwide temporary restraining order (TRO) blocking key parts of the Mar.
+On March 15, in the first federal court decision on the Mar.
+6 EO, a federal district court in Hawaii issued a nationwide temporary restraining order (TRO) blocking key parts of the Mar.
 6 EO.

 - The court said that the Mar.
-6 EO refugee and Muslim ban is likely to be found unconstitutional and blocked three key parts of it—the parts that (1) impose a 90-day ban on the entry of people from six Muslim-majority countries, (2) halt for 120 days the entire refugee resettlement program, and (3) slash refugee admissions for the current fiscal year from 110,000 to 50,000.
+6 EO refugee and Muslim bans are likely to be found unconstitutional, and it blocked key parts of the EO—including the provisions that (1) impose a 90-day ban on the entry into the U.S. of people from six Muslim-majority countries, (2) halt for 120 days the entire refugee resettlement program, and (3) slash refugee admissions for the current fiscal year from 110,000 to 50,000.

-- Notably, in rejecting the Trump administration’s claim that there is no discriminatory intent behind this unconstitutional order, the court said:
+- In rejecting the Trump administration’s claim that there is no discriminatory intent behind this unconstitutional order, the court said: